Eames Plastic Armchair PACC

-Thanks to the large selection of bases, the Plastic Chairs by Charles and Ray Eames can be used in a wide range of different settings.
-For example, the PACC (Pivot Armchair Cast Base on Castors), with its height-adjustable swivel-mount base, is ideal for use in informal office spaces and studio offices.
-The various colour and upholstery options make it easy to find the right chairs for all types of environments.
+The large selection of bases for the Plastic Chairs by Charles and Ray Eames enables applications in a wide variety of different locations: for instance, the Pivot Armchair Cast Base on Castors (PACC) is ideally suited for home offices thanks to its height-adjustable, swivel-mount base.
+The colour and upholstery options make it possible to individually configure the chairs to accommodate a broad range of furnishing schemes.

 from 695.00 EUR

 - Seat shell: dyed-through polypropylene.
 All models are available with a seat cushion (screwed to the seat shell) or full upholstery.
 The fully upholstered version has moulded polyurethane foam padding covered in fabric, attached to the shell with a welted edge.
 Different shell and upholstery colours and various bases provide a multitude of possible combinations.

 - Options: the Eames Plastic Chair is available as a visitor chair, dining chair, rocking chair, swivel chair or in stacking versions and with ganging brackets for row seating.
 Beam-mounted shells are suited for use in waiting areas.

 - Base: five-star base in polished die-cast aluminium with double castors in basic dark.
 (PACC = Pivot Armchair Cast Base on Castors)